-When asked to think about a recent challenge and assess it, respondents described the challenges they had recently seen in the following proportions: fun/light-hearted (48%), risky but safe (32%), risky and dangerous (14%), really dangerous (3%).
-The most common methods used by teens to assess risk were to watch videos of people trying it, view comments and speak to friends about it.
+When asked to think about a recent challenge and assess it respondents described the challenges they had recently seen in the following proportions: fun/light-hearted (48%),risky but safe (32%), risky and dangerous (14%), really dangerous (3%).
+The most common methods used by teens to assess risk were to watch videos of people trying it, to view comments and to speak to friends about it.
 The statistics show that while most challenges encountered are not perceived to be harmful - a minority of them are identified as dangerous.

 The survey found that teenagers would appreciate help evaluating the risk presented by the challenges they come across.
-46% of all teens surveyed chose 'getting good information on risks more widely and information on what it is to go too far' one of their top three preventative strategies.
+46% percent of all teens surveyed chose 'getting good information on risks more widely and information on what it is to go too far' as their top preventative strategy.
 It was an interesting and perhaps somewhat surprising finding from the survey that teens would welcome opportunities to learn more about risks.
-Getting good information on risks was ranked as a top preventative strategy by 43% of parents, and 42% of teachers too.
+Getting good information on risks was ranked as their top preventative strategy by 43% of parents, and 42% of teachers too.